msmiller/redbus/README.md

 ***Important: Connecting To Redis***

 All Apps and services which use Redbus must connect to the same Redis server.
-This means you're going to have on Redis server for your code to use for background processing, and another you connect to to talk to the message bus.
+This means you're going to have one Redis server for your code to use for background processing, and another you connect to for the message bus.

 ----